katepz/life-in-the-lido-lane/README.md

 ![HTML Testing](static/images/readme/htmlvalidation1.JPG)

 #### CSS
-No errors were found when passing through W3C HTML validator.
+No errors were found when passing through W3C CSS validator.
 Some recommendations for duplicate css classes.
 This will be tackled in the next sprint.

 ![CSS Testing](static/images/readme/cssvalidation1.JPG)